Cultivating more consumers who buy more, more often, & tell their friends!

 Added by Michael B. Moore on December 27, 2014 at 11:00am — No Comments

 People interact with all kinds of brands that do all sorts of things.
-At the end of the day, the brands that we feel the best about - the most connected and loyal to - are not necessarily the ones that do the most for us, they are the ones that make us feel the best.
+The strongest brands - the ones we feel most connected and loyal to, and the ones we spend the most money on - are not necessarily the ones that do the most for us.
+They are the ones that make…Continue

 Added by Michael B. Moore on December 16, 2014 at 5:30pm — No Comments

 One of the most powerful laws of marketing is also one of the most counterintuitive.
 As such, many companies just get it plain wrong - with their brand and sales suffering as a result.
 Now, you don’t have to:

 Added by Michael B. Moore on December 8, 2014 at 10:30am — No Comments

 You probably have read the popular quote from a tech exec who said “your brand isn't what you say it is, its what your consumers say it is”.
 This infers that in today’s increasingly social world, that consumers are the ones who control the dialog and direction of brands.